isw-kudos/kudos-docs/docs/boards/hybrid.md

 ![Outcome](/assets/connections/header.png)

 This version is the best of both worlds if you already have HCL Connections but want the latest and greatest Boards functionality without managing more servers!
-Kudos Boards Cloud can integrate with your existing HCL Connections on-premise installation.
+Huddo Boards Cloud can integrate with your existing HCL Connections on-premise installation.

 For a comparison of Boards versions please [see here](/boards/versions/)